 “The event and network is for anybody working in, or with an interest in, the field of older people with diabetes and we look forward to meeting with and welcoming all delegates.
 We also hope to see clinicians from primary care attending as well as representatives from CCGs.
 We will be using the event to showcase the latest innovations and successes in the field of diabetes and older people.”

-A series of high-profile speakers will be appearing including Professor Angus Forbes from King’s College, London and names will be announced closer to the event, along with a confirmed venue.
+A series of high-profile speakers will be appearing including Professor Angus Forbes from King’s College, London, and Professor Roger Gadsby, from Warwick Medical School.

 The OPDN is hosted by RIA Diabetes & Education, an organisation dedicated to excellence in diabetes education and care.